 Accessing external services

-In the standard environment, your application typically accesses services such as Google Cloud Datastore via the built-in google.appengine APIs.
+In the standard environment, your application typically accesses services such as Cloud Datastore via the built-in google.appengine APIs.
 However, in the flexible environment, these APIs are no longer available.
 Instead, use the Google Cloud client libraries.
 These client libraries work everywhere, which means that your application is more portable.
-If needed, applications that run in the flexible environment can usually run on Google Container Engine or Compute Engine without heavy modification.
+If needed, applications that run in the flexible environment can usually run on Google Kubernetes Engine or Compute Engine without heavy modification.

 In the standard environment, you typically run your application locally using